10 Potential Health Benefits of Green Tea

 📚 A Green Tea Containing Skincare System Improves Skin Health And Beauty In Adults

-10. Could Help Reduce Stress And Anxiety
+10. Relieving Stress And Anxiety

 Green tea contains an amino acid called L-theanine, which has been studied for its potential benefits for relaxation and stress reduction.